Course Outline

 • Physical replication through Write-Ahead Log (WAL) streaming

-• Support for both synchronous and asynchronous replication methods
+• Synchronous and asynchronous replication methods

-• Implementation of logical replication for fine-grained data synchronization
+• Logical replication for flexible data distribution

 2. Managing Replication with RepMgr for Government